 The free service is a Government database of over 200,000 workplace and personal pension schemes.
 When you contact the service, it’ll provide you with the contact details of your pension providers.
 You can then contact the pension schemes and ask them about your pension.

-What it does is provide you with the contact details of the pension provider.
-You can then contact the provider to find how much you are entitled to in retirement, as well as other questions you may have regarding your pension.
+What it does is provide you with is the contact details of the pension provider.
+You can then contact the provider to find how much you are entitled to in retirement and ask any other questions you may have regarding your pension.

-What you need to know before using the service?
+What do you need to know before using the service?

 You need to have some information at hand before you contact the Pension Tracing Service.

 To make the most out of the service, you’ll need to have: